dedham-food-pantry/dedham-food-pantry.github.io/content/volunteer/opportunities/index.md

   class="size-full alignright"
 >}}

 YOU can help end hunger in our community by volunteering for the Dedham Food Pantry!
-If you have two or more hours to spare, please consider joining our team. _Volunteers under 16 years of age must be accompanied by an adult._
+If you have two or more hours to spare, please join our team. _Volunteers under 16 years of age must be accompanied by an adult._

 Please check out the tasks below, find an opportunity that interests you, and [sign up][2].